 It was a beautiful day last Sunday.
 How about 30 miles in Richmond?
 Of course, this urban assault included a lap or two of the infamous Poop Loop, plus the Buttermilk Trail, Forest Hill Park, Dogwood Dell, and North Bank.
 Just like a high school dance, the last song…I mean climb… was Stairway to Heaven.

-You have to love the featured photo by Coach Randy— The bike racks were overflowing at Crossroads Coffee & Ice Cream with Colonial Revolution, and our favorite St. Christopher’s School rider, machines at lunch. #LivingTheCityLife
+You have to love the featured photo by Coach Randy— The bike racks were overflowing at Crossroads Coffee & Ice Cream with our machines at lunch. #LivingTheCityLife

 Coach Randy captured the team practicing dismounts and remounts plus bottle hand-offs.
 This is strategic because our coaches and student athletes utilize a race day pre-ride to assess the course paying attention to obstacles that may be too advanced and/or can cause stopping points.
 Coach Mike tells a good story of carrying his own bike over an obstacle and passing for the race win!

 Over time, with practice, and based on the necessity, changing a tire becomes easier.
 Coach Mike, trying to keep it fun, included fixing a flat in a relay race Tuesday night.
 The baton to be passed was, you guessed it, a tire lever!

 From Coach Rick, “I wanted to pass along a good solid tire/tube video for the visual learners like me.
 I think most can benefit from watching and practicing the tire/tube changes.”